Corvia/django-tenant-users/README.rst

 Creating a User
 ===============

-All users apart from the first public tenant user (see `Migrating and Creating the Public Tenant <migrating_>`_ for creating the first public tenant user) should be created through the object manager to handle all of the default roles and tenant permissions being created for the user.
+All users apart from the first public tenant user (see `Migrating and Creating the Public Tenant <migrating_>`_ for creating the first public tenant user) should be created through the object manager.

 .. code-block:: python